evansbenj/XT_WW_WZ_WY/7_dN_dS_for_each_gene.md

 # First get the coordinates of each exon within each gene

-I wrote a perl script that does this (and I will modify it to output coordinates separately for each gene):
+I wrote a perl script that does this; it will output coordinates separately for each transcript, including separate transcript files for each gene if multiple transcripts exist:
 ```
 #!/usr/bin/env perl
 use strict;